rajprins/mule-docker/mule4/EE-trial/README.md

 ## Deploying applications
-The simplest way of deploying Mule applications is copying a deployable archive (.zip file, created with Anypoint Studio or Maven) to the mapped ~/mule/apps folder.
+The simplest way of deploying Mule applications is copying a deployable archive (.jar file, created with Anypoint Studio or Maven) to the mapped ~/mule/apps folder.

 Alternatively, you can install the Mule Agent and register your Mule runtime with the Anypoint Runtime Manager.
 Details can be found [here](https://docs.mulesoft.com/runtime-manager/managing-servers#add-a-server).
 Now you can use the Anypoint Runtime Manager to deploy and monitor Mule applications.